-Is there a recommended orientation for the ballbar when using the small circle adaptor?
-The manual shows the transducer in the centre, but what if transducer on the spindle side?
+Is there a recommended orientation for the QC20 ballbar when using the small circle adaptor?
+The user guide shows the transducer in the centre, but what if transducer on the spindle side?

 It is not essential to mount the small circle adapter in a particular orientation.
 The orientation shown in the manual is recommended because the centre of gravity of the ballbar helps to secure the device into the cups.
 This orientation is good practice.